-One of the most common parasites caught by pets is fleas, with every cat and dog suffering from them at some stage in their lifetime.
+A common parasite caught by pets is fleas, with every cat and dog suffering from them at some stage

 Fleas breed throughout the year in centrally heated homes.